Staff Profile

 Professional activities

-I hold professional accreditation as a Strength and Conditioning Coach with the UKSCA and as a Sport and Exercise Scientist (CSci) with BASES.
-I intend to remain active as a professional and currently run a small private business around my University role supporting the athletic development of young athletes in the Yorkshire region.
+I hold professional accreditation as a Strength and Conditioning Coach with the UKSCA and as a Sport and Exercise Scientist (CSci) with CASES.
+I have extensive experience supporting a range of athletes within a physical performance field and currently teach and assess the UKSCA Level 3 Strength and Conditioning Trainer award.